dustymabe/summit-2017-container-lab/vagrantcdk/lab1/chapter1.md

 ```

 Here you can see in the `FROM` command that we are pulling a RHEL 7.2 base image
 that we are going to build on.
-We are also using a custom yum repo that is local
+We are also adding a custom yum repo file.
+In disconnected
-to this environment.
-We are doing this because we are in a disconnected lab environment.
+lab environments this file will be used to reference a local yum repository.
-However, the way RHEL images normally get access to content is by inheriting the
+In non-disconnected environments you will get access to content by
+registering the system.
+Registration is done for you in the CDK on bringup via
+Vagrant.
+Containers that are being built inherit the subscriptions of
-subscriptions that are on the host they are running on.
-Next we update the container
+the host they are running on, so you only need to register the host
+system.

+After gaining access to a repository we update the container and install `httpd`.
-and install `httpd`.
-Finally, we modify the index.html file, `EXPOSE` port 80 which
+Finally, we modify the index.html file, `EXPOSE` port 80, which
-allows traffic into the container and start the container with a a `CMD` of `run-apache.sh`.
+allows traffic into the container, and then set the container to start with a
+`CMD` of `run-apache.sh`.

 ## Build an Image